PritK99/ML-Toolbox/supervised-learning/instance-based-learning/knn/README.md

 ## Results & Demo

-We split the data in 80:10:10 ratio, and obtain the following results on the test set.
+We split the data in 80:10:10 ratio, and find `K = 33` with euclidean distance to be optimal for validation set.
+Using same configuration, we obtain the following results on the test set.

 ```
-MAE: 0.541427
+MAE: 0.523629
-RMSE: 0.708649
+RMSE: 0.685546
-R2: 0.530219
+R2: 0.5643
 ```

-Since essay scores range from 1 to 6, the MAE of `0.54` indicates that, on average, our model's predictions differ from the actual essay scores by approximately 0.54 points on the 1–6 scoring scale.
-The R² score of `0.53` is an okay score, which is surprisingly high since we never accounted for punctuations, flow, content etc.
+Since essay scores range from 1 to 6, the MAE of `0.52` indicates that, on average, our model's predictions differ from the actual essay scores by approximately `0.52` points on the 1–6 scoring scale.
+The R² score of `0.56` is an okay score, which is surprisingly high since we never accounted for punctuations, flow, content etc.

-We also run the model on our essay, which achieves a score of `4.73`:
+We also run the model on our essay, which achieves a score of `1.82`:

 `This is a test essay.
 Lets see where it goes!
 This is a poem from the family guy.
 Oh, squiggly line in my eye fluid, I see you lurking there on the periphery of my vision.
 But when I try to look at you, you scurry away.
 Are you shy, squiggly line?
 Why only when I ignore you, do you return to the center of my eye?
 Oh, squiggly line, it's alright, you are forgiven.`